rajarshidattapy/resumeness/README.md

 ## Features
 - Paste a JD, set proper knowledge base about your achievements,qualifications,projects etc. and see the AI doing the magic!

+## To-do:
+- add a LLM that can do tool call
+- add vercel vector db for easy deployment

 ## Tech Stack